mykalamos/Programming/OOP/Pillars_Of_OO.md

 ## Inheritance
 - New objects take on characteristics of another
-- Replaced by composition ?
+- Reuse of existing code - Replaced by composition ?

+### Advantages of Composition
+- Reuse not tied to creational of hierarchical trees of types

 ## Polymorphism
+- Provision of a single interface to entities of different types
 - Redefine methods for derived classes